-The NAIC adopted INT 23-01, which is an interpretation that prescribes limited-time, optional, statutory accounting guidance as an exception to the existing guidance detailed in SSAP No. 7 "Asset Valuation Reserve and Interest Maintenance Reserve" and the annual statement instructions that requires non-admittance of a negative IMR.
+In 2023, the NAIC adopted Interpretation ("INT") 23-01, which prescribes limited-time, optional, statutory accounting guidance as an exception to the existing guidance detailed in SSAP No. 7 "Asset Valuation Reserve and Interest Maintenance Reserve" and the annual statement instructions that requires non-admittance of a negative IMR.
 Under the INT, reporting entities are allowed to admit negative IMR if certain criteria are met.
-The adoption of this guidance allowed the Company to admit \$57 thousand of negative IMR at December 31, 2023, which increased the Company's total assets.
+The adoption of this guidance allowed the Company to admit \$587 thousand and \$57 thousand of negative IMR at December 31, 2024 and December 31, 2023, respectively, which increased the Company's total assets.
 There was no impact to net income from this change.
 New disclosures required under the INT have been included in Note 6 - Investments.

 In 2020, the NAIC issued Interpretation 20-01 to provide statutory accounting and reporting guidance for the adoption of ASU 2020-04 Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting under U.S. GAAP.
 This Interpretation adopts, with minor modification, the U.S. GAAP adopted guidance, which provides optional expedients and exceptions for applying current accounting guidance to contracts affected by reference rate reform if certain criteria are met, through December 31, 2024.
 The Company is performing an ongoing evaluation of the impact of reference rate reform on its contracts.
-Since most of the Company's contracts are expected to meet the criteria for applying the accounting expedients listed in the Interpretation, reference rate reform has no material impact to the Company's surplus or net income at December 31, 2023.
+Since most of the Company's contracts are expected to meet the criteria for applying the accounting expedients listed in the Interpretation, reference rate reform has no material impact to the Company's surplus or net income at December 31, 2024.